mahmoud-m-abadi/smsGateway/README.md

 - To see the **Horizon** dashboard (to manage queues) http://localhost:82/horizon
 - The API webservice sample exists in root of the project (SMSGateway.postman_collection.json)
   - There is no authentication in REST API and all routes work without it.

+## Adding a new SMS Provider
+- You can find relevant providers in **app/SMSProviders** folder.
+You can add a new provider there with this pattern in name ( {Name}Provider.php )
+- Then put the desired name in the .env file for SMS_PROVIDER key like I added that sample.